Alarsen16/Tanzanian_Water_Wells_Status/README.md

 ### Decision Trees
+The following model was that off Decision Tree.
+Decision Trees when not tuned will tend to overfit the training data.
+We will get a high score on the training data but when applied to the unseen test data it showed low performance.
 After running a grid search we found our optimal parameters for our decision tree
 * max_depth=30
 * min_impurity_split=0.3
 *  min_samples_split= 2